Feeding your baby

 HIV can be transmitted to the baby from breast milk.

-This is why HIV positive mothers in the UK are routinely advised to use bottles and infant formula milk.
+This is why mothers with HIV in the UK are usually advised to use bottles and infant formula milk.

-This advice is different in other parts of the world, particularly where there is no access to clean water.
+This advice is different in other parts of the world, particularly where there is no regular access to clean water, sterilising equipment and formula milk.

 The BHIVA/CHIVA position statement on infant feeding in the UK can be accessed here: